eftomi/SheetDefinedFunctionsInExcel/README.md

 ![Projectile model](/images/projectile8.png)

-### Spill ranges and array formulas as inputs and outputs
+### Spill ranges as inputs and outputs

-SDF add-in supports spill ranges and array formulas.
+SDF add-in supports spill ranges.
 Module inputs and outputs can be arrays, not just single values.
 As a simple example, let's create a module that calculates the sum of arbitrary number of input values.

 In a new worksheet, we'll arrange values that have to be summed up in a column, starting from cell A5 and down.
 This column will represent the module input, so we declare it with the formula in cell A5 like: